sujatasenapati/Power_Bi-dashboard-project/README.md

 # Power_bi_dashboard_project
-this is a power bi end to end project
+This is a power bi end to end project